 Over the past few years, I’ve test driven so many vehicles of all makes & categories.
 Yet, very few cars have surprised me.
 And to be honest, I never expected a 3-row, 7-seater, large SUV from Volvo to surprise me & appeal to me the way the new XC90 did — given I’m too much into performance & sporty driving experiences.

-Ever since Volvo launched the completely new XC90, I have read & heard so much positive feedback about it that got me so eager to get behind its wheel.
-And here I am now telling you how it felt driving this car around the UAE for 3 days.
+Ever since Volvo launched the utterly new XC90, I have read & heard so much positive feedback about it that got me so eager to get behind its wheel.
+And here I am now telling you how it felt driving this car around the UAE for three days.

-The 2016 XC90 is an attractive luxurious large SUV that strives to beat its rivals by virtue of efficiency, safety, technology & a dose of Scandinavian flair.
+The 2016 XC90 is an attractive, luxurious large SUV that strives to beat its rivals by efficiency, safety, technology & a dose of Scandinavian flair.
 Almost everything about the car is unique – the platform, the powertrain, the infotainment system & the safety package.
 They say Volvo has invested billions of dollars in R&D to come up with this vehicle.
 And yes, it shows.

 Having driven the car for 3 days, I appreciated why it has won more awards than any other SUV in the past 12 months.
 It’s a very smart & safe car that is surprisingly engaging to drive.
 It has loads of high-tech safety features, as well as several handy convenience functionalities.
 I was really impressed with the style & technology.
 And with its air suspensions, the car drives really smooth & can go up and down according to drive modes.

 There are several reasons to love this car.
-First of all, the Thor’s hammer LED headlight.
-Second, the all new Drive-E powertrain.
+First of all, Thor’s hammer LED headlight.
+Second, the all-new Drive-E powertrain.
 Third, the plug-in hybrid with 4-wheel drive, ultra-low emissions, and a combined output of 400 horsepower and almost 630 Nm of torque.
-Fourth, the innovative flexible platform (Scalable Product Architecture) Volvo has built it upon.
-Fifth, the appealing harmonious design with lofty luxury & super advanced safety & comfort for all the 7 passengers the car can accommodate.
+Fourth, the innovative, flexible platform (Scalable Product Architecture) Volvo has built it upon.
+Fifth, the appealing harmonious design with high luxury & super advanced safety & comfort for all the seven passengers the car can accommodate.